danielburrell/helmgap/README.md

 File imagesArchive = result.getAirgapInstallerArchive(); //<-- this is your airgap!
 ```

-If you inspect imagesArchive, you'll find `hackmd-airgap-0.1.0.tgz` with all the images inside.
+If you inspect `imagesArchive`, you'll find `hackmd-airgap-0.1.0.tgz` with all the images inside.

 ---